Proactive Memory for Ad-Hoc Recall over Streaming Dialogues: Abstract

 \section{Abstract}

 Real-world dialogue usually unfolds as an infinite stream.
 It thus requires bounded-state memory mechanisms to operate within an infinite horizon.
 However, existing read-then-think memory is fundamentally misaligned with this setting, as it cannot support ad-hoc memory recall while streams unfold.
 To explore this challenge, we introduce \textbf{STEM-Bench}, the first benchmark for \textbf{ST}reaming \textbf{E}valuation of \textbf{M}emory.
 It comprises over 14K QA pairs in dialogue streams that assess perception fidelity, temporal reasoning, and global awareness under infinite-horizon constraints.
 The preliminary analysis on STEM-Bench indicates a critical \textit{fidelity-efficiency dilemma}: retrieval-based methods use fragment context, while full-context models incur unbounded latency.
-To resolve this, we propose \textbf{ProStream}, a proactive hierarchical memory framework for streaming dialogues.
+To resolve this, we propose \textbf{ProStream}, a proactive memory framework for streaming dialogues built on a hierarchical structure.
 It enables ad-hoc memory recall on demand by reasoning over continuous streams with multi-granular distillation.
 Moreover, it employs Adaptive Spatiotemporal Optimization to dynamically optimize retention based on expected utility.
 It enables a bounded knowledge state for lower inference latency without sacrificing reasoning fidelity.
-Experiments show that ProStream outperforms baselines in both accuracy and efficiency.
+Experiments show ProStream delivers higher reasoning fidelity than prior baselines while maintaining substantially lower latency than full-context alternatives.